 On July 10, plaintiffs who bought American depositary receipts — negotiable certificates representing foreign stocks that are traded on U.S. exchanges — in Barclays filed a class action against the bank for securities violations.
 They’re represented by New York’s Wolf Haldenstein Adler Freeman & Herz.
 A group of New York banks, represented by New York’s Pomerantz Haudek Grossman & Gross, sued the Libor-setting banks on July 25, claiming that the alleged manipulation of Libor cost them income because they set lower interest rates on loans.

 Libor’s reach and complexity may make it fertile ground for plaintiffs firms, but lawyers warn that it can also complicate litigation.
-Urquhart said that if U.S. regulators do settle with other banks, for instance, some financial institutions may choose to opt out of any class action settlement to try and pursue claims on their own.
-Carmody said it was too early to consider how plaintiffs might respond to a settlement, but he defended class actions as a more efficient way to prosecute these types of cases.
+Urquhart says that if U.S. regulators do settle with other banks, for instance, some financial institutions may choose to opt out of any class action settlement to try and pursue claims on their own.
+Carmody says it’s too early to consider how plaintiffs might respond to a settlement, but he defends class actions as a more efficient way to prosecute these types of cases.

-Milberg’s Rado said defendants likely will argue that the courts should limit any possible liability to plaintiffs who had direct interactions with the banks, as opposed to anyone with a connection to a financial instrument that was tied to Libor.
-“The breadth of these cases could be a challenge,” he said.
-He said his firm has received inquiries from clients but isn’t involved in any litigation so far.
+Milberg’s Rado says defendants likely will argue that the courts should limit any possible liability to plaintiffs who had direct interactions with the banks, as opposed to anyone with a connection to a financial instrument that was tied to Libor.
+“The breadth of these cases could be a challenge,” he says.
+He says his firm has received inquiries from clients but isn’t involved in any litigation so far.

-Buxbaum said plaintiffs lawyers will also need to pay attention to geography, especially when it comes to banks that aren’t based in the United States.
-U.S. courts have been moving toward limiting the application of American regulatory laws to activity overseas, she said, so plaintiffs will need to be clear about where they bought the financial instruments at issue.
+Buxbaum says plaintiffs lawyers will also need to pay attention to geography, especially when it comes to banks that aren’t based in the United States.
+U.S. courts have been moving toward limiting the application of American regulatory laws to activity overseas, she says, so plaintiffs will need to be clear about where they bought the financial instruments at issue.

-Still, Buxbaum said, the Barclays settlement gave a significant boost to both new and existing cases.
-“These claims are obviously more difficult to bring and more difficult to sustain against motions to dismiss unless you have evidence of the collusion that you’re trying to argue,” she said.
+Still, Buxbaum says, the Barclays settlement gave a significant boost to both new and existing cases.
+“These claims are obviously more difficult to bring and more difficult to sustain against motions to dismiss unless you have evidence of the collusion that you’re trying to argue,” she says.

-Hausfeld partner William Butterfield, co-lead counsel with Carmody in the multidistrict litigation, agreed.
-“The story is being told every day, little by little,” he said.
+Hausfeld partner William Butterfield, co-lead counsel with Carmody in the multidistrict litigation, agrees.
+“The story is being told every day, little by little,” he says.
 “We were pleased to see that there was information disclosed through the Barclays orders and hope that regulators continue to pursue action and disclose additional information.”